FAQ icon

 Applying

-The program is centered on values of diversity, equity, and inclusion–or, as we call it at the Marsal School, “dije: diversity, inclusion, justice, and equity”–and offers specialized coursework in these areas.
-Students are asked in every course to engage in ongoing discussions and reflection on these issues to develop their critical thinking skills and to learn how to promote equity and justice in their future leadership roles.
+The program is centered on the mission, vision, and values of the Marsal School and offers specialized coursework that attends to the needs of all learners.
+Students are asked in every course to engage in ongoing discussions and reflection to develop their critical thinking skills and to learn how to promote equity and justice in their future leadership roles.

 Please note: The program is not currently accepting applications from international students seeking F-1 or J-1 visas.